 An old adage, right?
 Who can argue with a quantitative approach to identifying and solving business problems?
 After all, numbers don’t lie, but they also don’t tell the whole truth about business performance.
 Before you stop reading this blog because it appears that I am anti-metric, nothing can be farther from the truth.
-How you use metrics to make effective and efficient business decisions is the key to improving your business performance.
+How you use Strategic & Operational Metrics or KPIs to make effective and efficient business decisions is the key to improving your business performance.

 Many companies we work with have few metrics and in most cases, have not aligned their strategic metrics to their operational metrics.
 Furthermore, individual employees have no idea how their actions or lack of actions impact the metrics that are tracked.
-Alignment of people, process, and technology to the strategic and operational metrics is where the real business value is found.
+The alignment of people, processes, and technology to the strategic and operational metrics is where the real business value is found.

 Many of us have failed the first quiz given in a college course.
 Nothing like getting a failing grade to tell each one of us that we need to change our study habits, read the textbook more thoroughly, not skip class and drink less beer the night before the quiz.
 In other words, after the root cause analysis was completed, most of us took corrective actions to improve our grade on the next quiz or exam.
 Using business metrics is like college grades; if we pay attention they tell us what we are doing well and what we must improve.
 The grade itself provides value, but alone to does not improve future performance unless we take proactive corrective action.